noonnight10/yacht-1.1-snapshot-22w0620p-/README.md

 # yacht
- yacht (worldwide 51 games) in python 3
+ yacht (worldwide 51 games) in python 3 for text
 (+ent